PraveenRDev/HTTP5101_Assignment-3_N01442097/README.md

   1. Update Functionality
   2. Client-side JS validation for Update view
   3. Server-side validation for Teacher Controller & TeacherDataController
-  4. Corrections as per Professor's suggestion on previous version
+  4. Corrections as per Professor's suggestions on previous version

 Features in the version(assignment 4) are
   1. Add functionlity.